AppointmentsDo Fixed-Term appointments have a probationary period?

 Full-time salaried professional positions have an expectation of a minimum of forty hours per week.
 Part time employees use the forty hour work week standard to determine how many hours they need to work to reflect the percent of the appointment (e.g., 50% appointees are expected to work 20 hours per week).
 If needed, and without overtime pay (for FLSA exempt employees), you may be asked, and are expected, to work additional time during the week.
 You may ask for an adjusted work week schedule if this additional time places burdens on you.
 There is no requirement or policy, however, that such requests be granted.

-Where can I find information on complaint or grievances?
+Where can I find information on complaints or grievances?

 - Wis.
 Admin.
 Code Ch.
 UWS 13.